-When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 91 -, additional parameters must or can be used:
+When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 92 -, additional parameters must or can be used:

 - --server The host name or IP address of the iSCSI target; required. - --target Target name string.
 This is determined by the iSCSI target and used to identify the storage resource; required. - --tport TCP/IP port number of the iSCSI service on the target (optional). - --lun Logical Unit Number of the target resource (optional).
+Often, this value is zero. - --encodedlun Hex encoded Logical Unit Number of the target resource (optional).
 Often, this value is zero. - --username, --password Username and password (initiator secret) for target authentication, if required (optional).